A General Hidden State Random Walk Model for Animal Movement: Conclusion

 The directional component of the proposed angular-linear random walk process has several important properties.
 It is based on a sound statistical method to combine an arbitrary number of explanatory variables.
 From a numerical point of view, the M-component of the EM algorithm is simple as it involves the maximization of several convex functions, at least in the Markovian case.
 This is so because of the consensus error specification for the angular part of the model.
 A regression parameter $\kappa$ is easily interpreted as the relative appeal of a particular target when compared to the others.
 The $\kappa$ estimates allow an accurate characterization of the different behavioral modes of an animal, as illustrated in the analysis of the caribou data.

-Barraquand and Banhamou (2008) point out that because of the heterogeneity of the landscape, animals have to move through various types of areas that are more or less suitable for their current needs.
+\cite{barraquand2008animal} point out that because of the heterogeneity of the landscape, animals have to move through various types of areas that are more or less suitable for their current needs.
 They propose a technique to identify intensively used areas based on distance traveled.
 The smooth probabilities obtained through the EM algorithm are an alternative to identify these intensively used places that takes into account both the trajectory and the landscape heterogeneity.

+Technological advances in satellite telemetry, such as Argos archival data loggers, have allowed researchers to track animal movements and behavior in environments that are difficult to study like marine systems (\cite{PATTERSON2008}, \cite{Albertsen2015}).
+Measurement errors in the locations acquired with this technology should be taken into account (\cite{Jonsen2005}, \cite{Albertsen2015}).
+In our application, the land animal is followed using the more accurate GPS technology.
+In this case, the errors in the locations are small in comparison to the image resolution, and this translates into errors in the directions and distances between locations and targets that are negligible.

 There are several possibilities for further extension of the method presented here.
 Because caribou exhibit heterogeneity in their movement behavior, the simultaneous analysis of the movement of many individuals would require a model with random effects.
 Including these in the proposed multi-state model should be relatively straightforward, but adapting the numerical procedure appears difficult.

 When a semi-Markov structure is assumed for this hidden process, the Markov approximation considered here involves a large number of states and is computationally demanding.
-Or when trying to model the behavior of an animal over a long period of time (e.g., more than one ``biological season'', see Basille et al, 2013), the time homogeneity assumption can be unreasonable.
-Hence defining a directional model based on a more complex hidden processes could be an extension.
+Or when trying to model the behavior of an animal over a long period of time (e.g., more than one ``biological season'', see \cite{Basille2012}), the time homogeneity assumption can be unreasonable.
+Hence defining a directional model based on a more complex hidden process could be an extension.
 Though the numerical algorithm proposed here works really well when the hidden process is a time-homogeneous Markov chain, a new numerical approach would presumably be required if a different hidden process were assumed.